Cosmo-Tech/run-orchestrator/docs/templates_commands/legacy_run.md

 ---
-description: Full legacy run template file
+description: Cosmo Tech Legacy Run Template
 ---

-# Legacy run template
+# Cosmo Tech Legacy Run Template

 ## Description

 This template represent a full legacy run template requiring a lot of environment variables and making use of `csm-orc` commands

-Most environment variables are defined in the ["Brewery+Docker"](../tutorial/brewery_docker.md#what-environment-variables-are-made-available-by-the-api) tutorial
+Most environment variables are defined in the ["Brewery+Docker"](../tutorial/advanced_cosmotech_simulator.md#what-environment-variables-are-made-available-by-the-api) tutorial

 ## Template